-If you have misplaced your username and password, you can contact Rosters and Statistics for the information via email by sending your request to: rosters.stats@lcms.org
+If you have misplaced your username and password, you can contact Rosters and Statistics for the information via email by sending your request to: rosters.stats@lcms.org deletions: LutheranLife@aol.com

 Start with your report from last year and update the fields that have changed.
 If you don't have last year's report, please contact Lynda Voss in the District Office at lvoss@flgadistrict.org.